The Detection of Autism

 - Stereotyped behaviors.
 These may include body rocking and hand flapping.

 Parents should look for behavioral issues developing as early as the first year, such as the child turning his or her head away to avoid eye contact with parents, siblings or grandparents.
-Disinterest in playing some games like peekaboo, disdain for being held and cuddled, and failure to begin to talk when expected.
+Disinterest in playing some games like peekaboo, disdain for being held and cuddled (often from hypersensitivity to touch or extreme ticklishness), and failure to begin to talk when expected.
 Parents should monitor a child’s speech development.
-Even if the child begins to speak in proper timing, they may lose speech skills.
-Parents may also believe the child to be deaf when he or she fails to respond to sounds, but may react to shrill sounds such as train whistles.
+Even if the child begins to speak with proper timing, they may lose speech skills.
+Parents may also believe the child to be deaf when he or she fails to respond to sounds but may react to shrill sounds such as train whistles.

 Teens face grave difficulties with autism.
 Social interactions are difficult, and they often feel isolated and alone, despite increased skills with interaction.
 Puberty causes a range of unique frustrations often leading to depression, anxiety and unfortunately, suicidal behavior.
 Epilepsy has been known to emerge during an autistic’s teen years.